Renzo-Olivares/SimpleToDo/README.md

 - I want to avoid having a settings page, why? to keep things as minimal as possible.

 Bugs:
--edittext title allows for blankspace prevent this, only fill one line
+- edittext title allows for blankspace prevent this, only fill one line
 - return the list in the same order everytime